 EDU 2050 / 4 credits

-This methods course prepares preservice general educators to effectively teach and support learners with diverse characteristics and needs in the context of the general education classroom.
+This course prepares preservice general educators to effectively teach and support learners with diverse characteristics and needs in the context of the general education classroom.
 Characteristics of learners with learning and behavioral differences, including those eligible for special education services, are addressed, with additional content on the impact of cultural and language differences on learning.
 Participants will apply principles of differentiation and universal design in planning whole-class and small-group instruction that involves the integration of technologies and strategy instruction.
+Procedures used for identifying, assessing, and providing education for children with disabilities, including the roles and responsibilities of regular and special education providers and curriculum modifications are discussed.
 A field-based project is required.

 Prerequisite: EDU 1010